dlang-tour/english/basics/slices.md

     T* ptr;
     size_t length; // unsigned 32 bit on 32bit, unsigned 64 bit on 64bit

+### Getting a slice via new allocation

 If a new dynamic array is created, a slice to this freshly allocated memory is returned:

     auto arr = new int[5];
     assert(arr.length == 5); // memory referenced in arr.ptr

+Actual allocated memory in this case is completely managed by garbage collector, returned slice acts as a "view" on underlying elements.

+### Getting a slice to existing memory

+Using a slicing operator one can also get a slice pointing to some already existing memory.
+Slicing operator can be applied to another slice, static arrays, structs/classes implementing `opSlice` and few other entities.

-Using the `[start .. end]` syntax a sub-slice, which contains all elements from `start` to the element _before_ `end`, is constructed from an existing
+In an example expression `origin[start .. end]` slicing operator is used to get a slice of all elements of `origin` from `start` to the element _before_ `end`:
-slice:

     auto newArr = arr[1 ..
 4]; // index 4 ist NOT included
     assert(newArr.length == 3);
     newArr[0] = 10; // changes newArr[0] aka arr[1]

-Slices generate a new view on existing memory.
+Such slices generate a new view on existing memory.
 They *don't* create a new copy.
 If no slice holds a reference to that memory anymore - or a *sliced* part of it - it will be freed by the garbage collector.